-Reformers Should Look beyond Medicare’s Trust Funds
+Reformers Should Look Beyond Medicare’s Trust Funds

 On March 31, key members of President Biden’s cabinet released Medicare’s annual trustees’ report.
 It paints a similar picture as past reports: Medicare’s tens of trillions of dollars in unfunded liabilities represent a severe fiscal challenge.
 But it is important that policy-makers understand just how severe that challenge is, so that they can undertake the bold, wide-ranging reforms that the crisis calls for.